Skip to main content

 “Have you never slept beside a woman before?”
 Her words were met with a stare from Kabir.

-“I have and they are not you.”
+“I have, and they are not you.”
 His words made Meera’s smile fade a little.
 She looked away as Kabir walked up to the window.

 “I will shift the beds to farther corners tomorrow.”
 She reassured softly.

 “And what if someone walked in?”
 Kabir shook his head.
 “We can’t afford suspicion.
 I will get used to it.”
-Meera silently laid back on the bed with her back to him and went back to sleep.
+Meera silently lay back on the bed with her back to him and went back to sleep.

 Words and Explanation: